pola-rs/polars/docs/user-guide/expressions/strings.md

 # Strings

-The following section discusses operations performed on `Utf8` strings, which are a frequently used `DataType` when working with `DataFrames`.
+The following section discusses operations performed on `String` data, which is a frequently used `DataType` when working with `DataFrames`.
 However, processing strings can often be inefficient due to their unpredictable memory size, causing the CPU to access many random memory locations.
 To address this issue, Polars utilizes Arrow as its backend, which stores all strings in a contiguous block of memory.
 As a result, string traversal is cache-optimal and predictable for the CPU.

 String processing functions are available in the `str` namespace.

 ##### Accessing the string namespace

-The `str` namespace can be accessed through the `.str` attribute of a column with `Utf8` data type.
+The `str` namespace can be accessed through the `.str` attribute of a column with `String` data type.
 In the following example, we create a column named `animal` and compute the length of each element in the column in terms of the number of bytes and the number of characters.
 If you are working with ASCII text, then the results of these two computations will be the same, and using `lengths` is recommended since it is faster.

 {{code_block('user-guide/expressions/strings','df',['str.len_bytes','str.len_chars'])}}